 The line will be electrified with overhead wires, although initial services will include battery-operated electric units.

-Benefits of Levenmouth rail link project
+Benefits of the Levenmouth rail link project

 The railway link and other improved transportation connections will provide Leven with a direct railway link to Edinburgh, which is expected to enhance the local economy.

 The electrification of the line is expected to shorten travel time.
 The project is expected to enable passengers to reach Edinburgh from Levenmouth in approximately 75 minutes.
-Further, it will provide improved access to education, cultural, and employment centres.
+Further, it will provide improved access to education, cultural and employment centres.